Cao Cao: Campaign against Zhang Lu (215)

 In early 215, Cao Cao launched a campaign against Zhang Lu in Hanzhong Commandery.
 He first sent Zhang He, Zhu Ling and others to lead an army to attack the Di tribes blocking the way in Wudu Commandery (武都郡; around present-day Longnan, Gansu).
 They defeated and massacred the Di population in Hechi County (河池縣; northwest of present-day Pingliang, Gansu).

 By mid 215, Cao Cao's army reached Yangping Pass (陽平關; in present-day Ningqiang County, Shaanxi) after making a long and arduous journey across mountainous terrain.
 When his soldiers started complaining, Cao Cao announced that he would remember them for their contributions to encourage them to move on.
 Zhang Lu ordered his younger brother Zhang Wei (張衛) and subordinate Yang Ang (楊昂) to lead troops to defend the pass, making use of the mountainous terrain to counter Cao Cao's advances.
 Cao Cao was unable to overcome the enemy after launching assaults so he withdrew to put them off guard.
-One night, Cao Cao secretly ordered Xie Biao (解忄剽) and Gao Zuo (高祚) to lead a sneak attack on Yangping Pass.
+One night, Cao Cao secretly ordered Xie Biao (解𢢼) and Gao Zuo (高祚) to lead a sneak attack on Yangping Pass.
 Zhang Lu retreated to Bazhong, when he heard that Yangping Pass had been taken.
 Cao Cao proceeded to occupy Nanzheng County, the capital of Hanzhong Commandery.

 After taking control of Hanzhong Commandery, Cao Cao made some administrative changes to the commandery, such as redrawing boundaries and appointing some administrators to govern the newly formed commanderies.
 In late 215, Zhang Lu led his followers out of Bazhong and voluntarily submitted to Cao Cao, who accepted his surrender and granted him a marquis title.
 Around the time, Liu Bei had recently seized control of Yi Province (present-day Sichuan and Chongqing) from its governor Liu Zhang and occupied Bazhong after Zhang Lu left.
 Cao Cao ordered Zhang He to lead a force to attack Liu Bei, but Zhang He lost to Liu Bei's general Zhang Fei at the Battle of Baxi.
 About a month after Zhang Lu's surrender, Cao Cao left Nanzheng County and headed back to Ye (present-day Handan, Hebei), leaving behind Xiahou Yuan to guard Hanzhong Commandery.